Excitonic phase transition in the extended three-dimensional Falicov-Kimball model: Excitonic gap

-For the completeness the density difference between the conduction and valence bands at the EI transition boundary $\tilde{n}$ is presented in Fig.~\ref{fig:Fig_6}.
+The exact numerical solutions for the chemical potential at $T=0$ in the intermediate and strong interaction limits (for example $1.8 \leq U/t \leq 12$ for $\tilde{t}=-0.4t$) form a well defined band (see the leaf-like structures in Fig.~\ref{fig:Fig_6}) for all values of $\tilde{t}$, and a single particle excitation gap $\Delta_{g}=\mu^{max}-\mu^{min}$ is opening, where $\mu^{max}$ and $\mu^{min}$ are the upper and lower bounds of the chemical potential.
+The evolution of the upper bound of the chemical potential, as a function of Coulomb interaction parameter $U/t$, is presented in Fig.~\ref{fig:Fig_7}.

+By moving from weak into intermediate coupling regime, the single-particle gap $\Delta_{g}$ and the pairing gap parameter $\Delta$, both are increasing, while in the strong coupling limit ($U/t >8$ for $\tilde{t}=-0.3t$ as an example) $\Delta$ decreases rapidly with increasing $U/t$ while $\Delta_{g}$ remains open (the Hartree-like gap structure).

+In the case of vanishing of the pairing gap $\Delta=0$, the single particle gap $\Delta_{g}$ collapses $\Delta_{g}\rightarrow 0$ and the solution for the chemical potential is a single valued (see Fig.~\ref{fig:Fig_3}) (this case corresponds to the case of the boundary of the EI state and is discussed above in Figs.~\ref{fig:Fig_1} - ~\ref{fig:Fig_3}).
+In other words, we can conclude, that in case of intermediate and strong Coulomb interaction parameter, the pairing interaction (when $\Delta\neq0$) removes in some sense the degeneracy related to the chemical potential $\mu$.
+Indeed, the difference between Fig.~\ref{fig:Fig_3} and Fig.~\ref{fig:Fig_6} is due to the pairing interaction $\Delta$.

-The charge-transfer gap $\Delta_{c}$ defined in Eq.(\ref{CTG}) is calculated as a function of the Coulomb interaction $U$.
-The results are presented in Figs.~\ref{fig:Fig_7} and \ref{fig:Fig_8}.
+The charge-transfer gap $\Delta_{c}$ defined in Eq.(\ref{Equation_57}) is calculated as a function of the Coulomb interaction parameter $U/t$.
+The results are presented in Figs.~\ref{fig:Fig_8} and \ref{fig:Fig_9}.

-We see in Fig.~\ref{fig:Fig_7} that for the small values of the Coulomb interaction the charge-transfer gap is nearly zero.
-The small value of it is the manifestation of the semimetallic or the BCS limit.
-Augmenting the interaction parameter $U$, the gap $\Delta_{c}$ is gradually opening.
-In Fig.~\ref{fig:Fig_8} we presented the charge-transfer gap for a smaller value of the hopping amplitude $\tilde{t}=-0.1t$.
+We see in Fig.~\ref{fig:Fig_8}, that for the small values of the Coulomb interaction, the charge-transfer gap is nearly zero.
+The small value of it is the manifestation of the semimetallic limit or the BCS limit.
+By augmenting the interaction parameter $U$, the gap $\Delta_{c}$ is gradually opening.
+In Fig.~\ref{fig:Fig_9} we presented the charge-transfer gap for a smaller value of the hopping amplitude $\tilde{t}=-0.1t$.
 With decreasing the hopping amplitude we are decreasing also the charge-transfer gap.
-This is consistent with the results for the excitonic gap parameter presented in Fig.~\ref{fig:Fig_2} and with the single particle excitation gap behavior in Fig.~\ref{fig:Fig_3}.
+This is consistent with the results for the excitonic gap parameter $\Delta$ presented in Fig.~\ref{fig:Fig_4} and with the behavior of the single particle excitation gap ($\Delta_{g} $) given in Fig.~\ref{fig:Fig_6}. \twocolumngrid \begin{widetext}

-Finally, in Fig.~\ref{fig:Fig_9} we have presented the solution of the equation $\Delta(T, U)=0$, which determines the temperature $T_{\Delta}$ for which the pairing gap vanishes.
-Our calculation regarding the pairing gap $\Delta$ and resulting pair formation temperature $T_{\Delta}$ agree very well with the analogous results in previous works (see Refs.\ \onlinecite{Zenker_1,Zenker_11, Seki, Golosov, Farkasovsky_2, Zenker_2}).
-However, as we will show in the Section \ref{sec:SPHERICALMODEL}, the excitonic pair formation temperature $T_{\Delta}$ is not coinciding in general with the excitonic condensation critical temperature, which requires the phase coherence among excitons, a feature that was not considered in the previous works.